airbytehq/airbyte/airbyte-integrations/connectors/source-webflow/README.md

 ### Locally running the connector docker image

 #### Build
-First, make sure you build the latest Docker image:
+First, make sure you build the latest Docker image.
+Execute the following from the source-webflow project directory (where Dockerfile can be found):
 ```
 docker build . -t airbyte/source-webflow:0.1.0-alpha
 ```